TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

 with the full name

 ```
-tacc/gateways19:0.1
+tapis/jupyter
 ```
-would refer to the `gateways19` image within the "tacc" repository and have a tag of "0.1".
+would refer to the `jupyter` image within the "tapis" repository, if no tag is specified the "latest" tag is pulled.
 TACC maintains multiple repositories on the Docker Hub
 including:
 ```
 tacc